 The ticked tabby has multiple bands of color on each hair shaft on its body and head and the usual tabby rings on its legs and tail.
 You will sometimes hear this referred to as the Agouti tabby or Abyssinian tabby pattern.
 Chausie and Abyssinian cats show good examples of this pattern.

-The spotted tabby cat pattern is similar to the mackerel or classic pattern except the stripes or swirls are broken rather than continuous giving rise to a spotty pattern on the body.
-The hybrid Bengal sports a good example of this pattern as do Ocicats.
+The spotted tabby cat pattern is similar to the mackerel or classic pattern except the stripes or swirls are broken rather than continuous, giving rise to a spotty pattern on the body.
+The hybrid Bengal shows a good example of this pattern as do Ocicats.

 This is a list of many of the possible cat coat colors.
 Each can have either mackerel, classic or ticked tabby patterns meaning 66 possible tabby variations from these colors alone: